getgud-io/cpp-getgud-sdk/README.md

 std::string gameGuid = GetGudSdk::StartGame(titleId, privateKey, serverName, gameMode);
 ```

-This will start a new live Game which will accumulate actions, chat messages and reports and once has enough data will send a request to Getgud.
+This will start a new live Game which will accumulate live Matches and once has enough data will send a request to Getgud.

 `StartGame` returns `gameGuid` - a unique identifier of the game which you will use later to start new Matches inside the Game as well as to end the Game when it is over.